 One of the many unique aspects of the Big Island is its volcanoes, but Mauna Kea is a singular feature not just on Hawaii; it’s world famous for its benefits to stargazing and astronomical observation.
 At an altitude of 13,800 feet, it’s important to stop at the visitor’s center for at least half an hour to allow for acclimation.
 While it takes a bit of effort and prior planning to make the trip up the mountain, nighttime viewing of the stars is a heavenly experience.
-There’s also a free stargazing program hosted by a group of volunteer astronomers who set up telescopes outside the visitor’s center for those who crave a closer look.
+There’s also a free stargazing program (Currently closed due to Covid) hosted by a group of volunteer astronomers who set up telescopes outside the visitor’s center for those who crave a closer look.

 Surf, Boogie Board, and Swim

 World-famous for its multicolored beaches, you and your party would be remiss to avoid at least a few days spent on or near the water.
 Surfing lessons, boogie board rentals, and playing in the water are easy, accessible, and free.
 Pack up some water, snacks, and plenty of sunscreen and visit some of the best beaches on the Big Island.

 Visit Historic and Cultural Sites

 Hawaii has an especially strong historic and native tradition that dates back to the first Polynesian settlers sometime between 400-500 A.D.
 Mired in conflict, prosperity, and incredible culture, learning more about Hawaiian traditions at national and state-run historical sites isn’t just a wonderful opportunity for visitors, it’s a privilege.
 Found primarily along the Kohala Coast, it’s easy to hit a historic site or two between your next activity, meal, or adventure.

 Go for a Scenic Drive Through Rainforests and Seaside Cliffs